 It spoils the employer image

-In a company, where recruiters take too long to respond, the hiring process takes about a month.
+In a company, where recruiters and hiring managers take too long to respond, the hiring process takes more than a month.
 With that, the number of open positions only grows.

 Slow hiring can damage the company’s employer status and image, which will lead to even more pauses and delays.